theIoTLab/ProtocolAdapterLibrary/README.md

 * `public String getFriendlyName()` - Retrieve the Friendly Name of the Device Adapter, one that is both human readable and self-explanatory.
 * `public String getActionName()` - Retrieve the Action Name to use in order to bind the Device Adapter Service.
 Please note that since Android 5.0 (Lollipop) implicit intents are not supported anymore to bind services, so the action name must be an explicit one.
 * `public String getPackageName()` - Retrieve the Package Name of the Device Adapter.
+* `public String getDaId()` - Retrieve the ID of the Device Adapter.
+* `public ComponentName getConfigActivityName()` - Retrieve the reference to the activity that can be used to configure the Device Adapter.
+Such reference is provided as a ComponentName object, so it can be used directly by the recipient.
 * `public boolean canProvideAvailableDevice()` - States whether the Device Adapter has the ability to recognise if it can handle a device or not, and consequently if it can provide the list of the Available Devices or not.
 If supported, the Device Adapter should provide working implementation of the following methods: `getPairedDevicesAddress()`.

 ## Authors, Contact and Contributions
 As the licence reads, this is free software released by Consorzio Roma Ricerche.
-The authors (Marcello Morena and Alexandru Serbanati) will add over time support for even more devices, but external contributions are welcome.
-Please have a look at the TODO file about to what we are working on and feel free to contact us directly or at protocoladapter[at]gmail[dot]com if you plan on contributing.
+The authors (Marcello Morena and Alexandru Serbanati) will continuously add support for even more medical devices, but external contributions are welcome.
+Please have a look at the TODO file to know what we are working on and contact us (protocoladapter[at]gmail[dot]com) if you plan on contributing.

 ## Acknowledgement
 This work was carried out with the support of the FI-STAR project (“Future Internet Social and Technological Alignment Research”), an integrated project funded by the European Commission through the 7th ICT - Framework Programme (318389).